 There are 2 main types of fees for selling: basic fees and optional fees.

-How these fees are charged depends on the category of the item, the selling format you choose, the length (or duration) of your listing, and if you're a Stores subscriber.
+How these fees are charged depends on the category of the item, the selling format you choose, the length (or duration) of your listing, if you're meeting our minimum performance standards, and if you're a Stores subscriber.